🔞 18+ Only | Gamble Responsibly | Problem Gambling Help | GamblingHelp NZ: 0800 654 655

 Skrill is the e-wallet most NZ casino players name when asked about POLi alternatives, and for good reason.
 The Skrill platform supports NZD natively, processes casino deposits instantly, accepts withdrawals (which POLi does not), and is available at every casino we recommend.
 Setting up a Skrill account takes around five minutes and requires standard identity verification through your NZ bank or driving licence.

 The mechanical similarities to POLi are strongest at the deposit step.
 Once you fund your Skrill account from a NZ bank transfer, depositing into a casino takes a single click with instant confirmation.
-The key advantage over POLi is bidirectional flow: Skrill withdrawals from NZ casinos typically complete within hours of casino approval, often the same business day.
+The key advantage over POLi is bidirectional flow: operators declare Skrill cash-outs “within 24 hours”, and measured averages sit around 8 hours once a withdrawal is approved — sometimes only a few hours, though processing tends to slow over weekends because the bank-side leg pauses.
+These are declared and observed times, not guaranteed.
 Funds can then be sent back to your bank account or held in Skrill for future deposits across casinos.

 Cost-wise, Skrill is free at the casino end.
 No deposit or withdrawal fees are charged by our recommended casinos when using Skrill.
 Skrill itself may charge for currency conversion or specific transaction types between Skrill accounts, but for standard casino flows in NZD the user-facing cost is zero.
 Bonus eligibility is preserved at all five recommended casinos, meaning Skrill deposits qualify for the full welcome bonus and ongoing promotions.